 Additionally, keeping employees informed about the latest company and local authorities' updates is more important than ever before.
 Employers also have to continuously communicate and remind employees about the import COVID-19 safety tips.

-As leadership is an important part of Human Capital Management, managers now need to build strong relationships with their employees by communicating clearly, concisely and regularly.
+As leadership is an important part of Human Capital Management, managers had to build strong relationships with their employees by communicating clearly, concisely and regularly.

-This communication can include critical information like how to access health benefits, and sometimes it can be a simple touchpoint reminding employees that their well-being is important.
+In most cases, this communication included critical information like how to access health benefits, and sometimes it could be a simple touchpoint reminding employees that their well-being is important.

 The economic and labour crisis created by the COVID-19 pandemic could increase global unemployment by almost 25 million, according to a new assessment by the International Labour Organization (ILO).

-If you want to eliminate this fear and stop the spread of misinformation among your employees, support the social dialogue in the workplace and engage with your employees in a truthful and honest way.
+If you want to eliminate this fear and stop the spread of misinformation among your employees in times of a crisis, support the social dialogue in the workplace and engage with your employees in a truthful and honest way.

-Human Capital Management as well as Crisis Management in these critical times are drastically changing How?
+Human Capital Management as well as Crisis Management have drastically changed.
+How?
 Here’s the key to changing the paradigm on crisis management defined by PwC:

 Instead of viewing people as your weakest link in a crisis, see them — and the culture you foster — as your single greatest potential strength.

-Check out our COVID-19 Crisis Management checklist where we share tips and tricks to keep your business running as smoothly as possible during the pandemic.
+💡Check out our COVID-19 Crisis Management checklist where we share tips and tricks to help you increase your business's resilience.

 In the midst of the unfolding pandemic, it is crucial for legal, PR, internal communications and other departments to be on the same page regarding whether, when, and how to disclose any pandemic-related issues both internally and externally.